bitlap/smt/README_EN.md

 The `@builder` used to generate builder pattern for Scala classes.

 - Note
   - Support `case class` / `class`.
   - If there is no companion object, one will be generated to store the `builder` class and method.
-    - Currying is not supported in constructors at present.

-> IDE support is not very good, a red prompt will appear, but the compilation is OK.
-It only for the fields in the primary constructor

 - Example